-Click "New Question" to train your first answer.
+After connecting the dataset, click "New Question" to train your first answer in that dataset.
 The answer training module has a few options:

 - Question: the question you want to train an answer for

-- Follow-up Questions: this allows to displays buttons that are connected to other trained answers.
+- Follow-up: this allows to display buttons that are connected to other trained answers.

 - Email Capture: display email capture form after providing the answer.

-- Live-chat button: display live chat call-to-action after providing the answer.
+- Live Chat: display live chat call-to-action after providing the answer.